MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 The RAM requirements of the BSP (with printf), FreeRTOS, the MicroEJ Application and MicroEJ Runtime do not fit in the 8k of SRAM.
-It is possible to link within 8k of RAM by customizing a :ref:`MicroEJ Tiny Application<core-tiny>` on a baremetal device (without a RTOS) but this is not the purpose of this tutorial.
+It is possible to link within 8k of RAM by customizing a :ref:`MicroEJ Tiny-Sandbox <core-tiny>` on a baremetal device (without a RTOS) but this is not the purpose of this tutorial.

 Instead, this tutorial will switch to another device, the Luminary